lmammino/loige.co/content/posts/2022-04-26_aws-solution-architect-professional-exam-notes-tips/index.md

 - Never pick reserved instances with workloads that are limited in time.
 - Oracle RAC is not supported by RDS: all questions mentioning RAC will probably require you to spin up Oracle RAC in a dedicated EC2 instance.
 - When TCO (Total Cost of Ownership) is mentioned, the answer is generally requiring you to use AWS Application Discovery Service.
 - "Dedicated" vs "Reserved" instances.
-Sometimes used in the wrong way in the answes.
+Sometimes used in the wrong way in the answers.
 Make sure you understand the difference so you can easily spot choices that can be easily removed.
 Dedicated: instances that are not shared with other AWS customers; Reserved: instances that you reserved (paid for) in advance.
 - "Memcache" vs "Redis" (ElastiCache), always pick Redis, except when it's explicitly requested that the caching layer needs to be multithreaded.

 ## Conclusion

-I want to give a huge shout out to [fourTheorem](https://fourtheorem.com) for supporting me in this endeavor and giving me time to study and access to paid material! ❤️
+I want to give a huge shout out to [fourTheorem](https://fourtheorem.com) for supporting me in this endeavor and giving me time to study and access to paid material! ❤️ Also, thanks a million to my colleague [Marin](https://github.com/adminy) for reviewing this article and suggesting a few improvements! 🙌

 This concludes what I had to share.
 Please do let me know if you found this material interesting and useful.